Anthony Davis adds to star power as Lakers visit Celtics

 “Everybody needs a pick-me-up,” Tatum added.
 “But we’ve got the utmost confidence in (Brown).
 I can’t bet on NBA games, but I would bet everything I got (that) if he was in that situation again, he would knock them both down.
 So, just short-term memory, move on, and get ready for Saturday.”

-Boston played without starting point guard Marcus Smart, who missed his third straight game with a right ankle sprain.
-He’s listed as day-to-day.
+Boston played without starting point guard Marcus Smart, who will miss his fourth straight game on Saturday due to a right ankle sprain.

 The Lakers got a boost when Davis returned to the court and scored 21 points in 26 minutes during Wednesday’s 113-104 victory over San Antonio.
 Davis, who missed nearly six weeks with an injured right foot, also had 12 rebounds and four blocked shots.